-Westerly is primarily a town of small employers with strong economic base and a significant history of textile manufacturing and finishing and printing.
+Westerly is primarily a town of small employers with a significant history of textile manufacturing and printing.
 Of Rhode Island's top 100 employers, there are two with headquarters in Westerly: the Westerly Hospital and The Washington Trust Company.
 Westerly's economic base includes many other businesses that cater to the seasonal tourist industries, ranging from bed and breakfast establishments, and other inns and hotels.
 The Westerly population increases during the summer months due to the presence of seasonal residents and the daily visitors to Westerly's beaches.